bprcore/silver-octo-chainsaw/README.md

 - [] Very dapper
 - [] Coat stays shiny at all times
 - [] Make neat noises from ice floes
+- [] Swim in punch bowl at parties